ohmae/mmupnp/README.md

 )
 ```

-By default ControlPoint will work with dual stack of IPv4 and IPv6.
+By default, ControlPoint will work with the dual stack of IPv4 and IPv6.
 To operate with IPv4 only, specify the protocol,

 ```kotlin